akinbodeelijah-sketch/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## 👤 ABOUT ME

-I am currently studying **Business Administration**, but I have developed a keen interest in **cybersecurity**.
-I am motivated by the need to understand how technology, businesses, and people interact, and how cybersecurity protects these elements.
+I am currently a Business Administration Graduate, but I have developed a keen interest in cybersecurity.
+Although I do not come from a computer science background, I am actively learning, practicing, and documenting my journey into this field

 My focus areas include:
 - **Information Gathering & OSINT**